Daniel-Issen/o6solver/README.md

 factor RSA keys anytime soon.
 The algorithm is easily parallelized however and this program implements a simple parallelization strategy.

 To build, use the included Makefile.
-The program relies on __uint128_t which is a non-standard data type implemented by g++ and clang.
+The program relies on __uint128_t, a non-standard data type implemented by g++ and clang.

 enjoy